Message tracking in Microsoft 365 (Exchange Online)

 Message tracing does not allow you to peek into a message’s contents.
 Still, it can provide quite a lot of important data about emails:

-• Sender and Recipient
+• Sender and recipient

-• Send and receive dates
+• Sent and received dates

-• Subject and size
+• Subject

 • IP address used to send the message